We are open! All visitors must have an appointment.

 Sky is a 2018 grey filly born in holding out of a mare from the Salt Wells Creek HMA.
 Legacy is sponsoring her and her trainer Jamie for the 2019 Massachusetts Youth Extreme Mustang Makeover.

 Bird and James are being sponsored by Legacy for the 2019 Kentucky Extreme Mustang Makeover.
 She is a buckskin mare from the Triple B HMA.
 She will be available for sale at the competition.

 Raven is an all black mare from the Triple B HMA.
 SHe is currently at Legacy for the TIP program and will be available for sale or adoption.

 Legacy hosted Fiona for the 2018 Kentucky Extreme Mustang Makeover.

 Cambria is a wild born bay mare from Wyoming.
-She works at Legacy as a wrangler horse and a summer camp horse.
+She works at Legacy as a lesson horse, trail horse and a summer camp horse.
+14.1

 Gwen is a sorrel mare from Oregon who was born in a holding facility in 2016.
 She was Jame's draw for the 2017 Youth Extreme Mustang Makeover.
 This is her on pick up day at the start of the competition.
 Gwen towered above the other yearlings and stood out from the very beginning.